 Are you a beginner looking for tips creating website content?
 Or are you a pro hoping to optimize your search engine optimization writing skills?
+Or maybe you just want to write content faster.
 We’re here with some useful web content writing tips to remember when you’re trying to create engaging content, whether you’re a beginner or a pro.
 After all, if you’re writing content for a website, you want it to have as much of an impact as possible, leaving few corrections for those who have to go in and edit.
-There is certainly a learning curve to being a content writer, so don’t panic too much – we’re here to give you 20 valuable do’s and don’ts for producing quality content.
+There is certainly a learning curve to being a content writer, so don’t panic too much – we’re here to give you 20 valuable do's and don’ts for producing quality content.

 1. DON’T plagiarize